ayouboumani/memorIA/README.md

 ## Features

 - **Semantic Search**: Search your local photos by providing a descriptive text query.
-- **Person Search**: Search your local photos by uploading an input photo of the person you are looking for.
+- **Personalized Search**: Search your local photos by uploading a photo of you.
 - **Local Storage**: Everything is processed locally, ensuring privacy and security.

 ## Installation